awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-medical-conversation.md

 ## Transcribing a medical conversation in a WebSocket stream<a name="transcribe-medical-conversation-websocket"></a>

 You can use a WebSocket request to transcribe a medical conversation\.
-When you make a WebSocket request, you create a pre\-signed URI\.
+When you make a WebSocket request, you create a presigned URI\.
 This URI contains the information needed to set up the audio stream between your application and Amazon Transcribe Medical\.
 For more information on creating WebSocket requests, see [Setting up a WebSocket stream](streaming-websocket.md)\.

-Use the following template to create your pre\-signed URI\.
+Use the following template to create your presigned URI\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/medical-stream-transcription-websocket